Swallowtail23/mtgc/README.md

 Works with JQuery 3.6:  <script src="/js/jquery.js"></script> where required IAS (ued in index.php) installed locally in /js folder, pulled down from CDN https://unpkg.com/@webcreate/infinite-ajax-scroll@3/dist/infinite-ajax-scroll.min.js

+#### FreecurrencyAPI ####
+composer require everapi/freecurrencyapi-php:dev-master from mtg directory on server Obtain API key from https://app.freecurrencyapi.com/.
+Free key has 10 per minute limit and 5,000 per month.
+Note, if [fx][FreecurrencyAPI] in ini file is empty, FX is disabled.

+The rate is updated at most every 60 minutes on demand, with the target currency set in ini file.

 ### File locations ###
 - Create a new folder at /opt/mtg
 - Copy the ini file (see next section) and the shell scripts to call bulk scripts to /opt/mtg (samples are in setup folder), altering as needed so they point to where the bulk scripts are